sagemath/trac_to_gh/Issue 9407.md

 # Issue 9407: fixed fields for dirichlet characters and conductors and dirichlet characters for abelian fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9407

 Original creator: wuthrich